piroinno/stock-data-api/README.md

 > NOTICE: This is purly development code.
 Please my further notices here: NOTICE.md This API serves EDO stock data. and will serve historical price delta when completed.

-A very temporary implementation - (I will decom it soon) is here https://stockdata-dev.piroinno.com/
+A temporary implementation - (I will decom it soon) is here https://stockdata-dev.piroinno.com/

 # Stack